jraab/tutorials/rna_seq_pipeline.md

 `rna_seq_wt_trim.fastq.gz` 	This is the name of the new file that trimmomatic will create with the trimmed reads.

 `ILLUMINACLIP:/nas02/apps/trimmomatic-0.32/Trimmomatic-0.32/adapters/NexteraPE-PE.fa:2:30:10` 	This tells `trimmomatic` where the illumina adapter sequences are so it can remove them from the reads if they are still there.
-They are almost always removed, but I’ve included this bit here to be complete.
+They are almost always removed, but I've included this bit here to be complete.

 `SLIDINGWINDOW:4:15` 	This tells `trimmomatic` to toss out reads that have more with 4 low quality bases in a row.